It is like that now.

 or picked up the occasional stick or pinecone,

-or yelled at the yardman for not showing up when he was supposed to.
+or yelled at the yardman for not showing up when he was

 The neighbors’ dogs on the other side of the wooden fence,